-The Authority and the Urban Redevelopment Authority (URA) are owners of a 28-acre site where the former have been working with the Authority and URA on a master plan for a mixed-use development of the site.
+The Authority and the Urban Redevelopment Authority (URA) are owners of a 28-acre site where the former Civic Arena was located.
+The Pittsburgh Penguins have a 10-year option to develop the site.
+The master plan of a mixed-use development of the site was developed by the Penguins, and the plan was approved by the City of Pittsburgh Planning Commission in December 2014.
 The plan includes a street grid system that is important to reintegrate the Hill District neighborhood with Downtown and to establish development sites.